 If you have good reason to believe that a councillor or Council staff member intends to or has engaged in improper conduct, we encourage you to speak up.

-As required by the Public Interest Disclosures Act 2012, we have established a Protected Disclosure Policy.
+As required by the Public Interest Disclosures Act 2012, we have established a Public Interest Disclosures Policy.
 The Act requires that disclosures are appropriately investigated and that the people who make them are protected from reprisals.

 Examples of improper conduct include:

 - a councillor or Council staff member taking a bribe to grant a permit or approve a development